Top Eight Reasons Why People Retire in Thailand

 1. Extremely Friendly People:

 Thai people are some of the most friendly and helpful people in the world.
-Known as residents of the Land of Smiles, most Thais genuinely like foreigners and will do all they can to assist the expat or weary traveler, whether he be at the airport or trying to take a bus around Bangkok.
+Known as residents of the Land of Smiles, most Thais genuinely like foreigners and will do all they can to assist the ex-pat or weary traveler, whether he be at the airport or trying to take a bus around Bangkok.
 I experienced this hospitality on my third trip to Thailand in 1998.
-Having just spent a night at the Bangkok Airport hotel, it was early in the morning and I had no idea how to get to the domestic airline terminal from the hotel.
+Having just spent a night at the Bangkok Don Mueang Airport hotel, it was early in the morning and I had no idea how to get to the domestic airline terminal from the hotel.
 After noticing my disoriented manner, a young Thai man led me about 200 yards to the terminal, instead of ignoring me or just pointing in the general direction of the terminal.

 2. English Is An Unofficial Second Language:

 Although many travelers have learned some Thai before coming to Thailand, the majority of tourists have studied none and can't even say "hello" or "thank you" in the local language.
-This doesn't really matter, because all young people have learned many years of English in school, and all people in the tourist industry including policemen, public servants, hotel and restaurant workers, and persons in the entertainment industries can speak passable survival English.
-It isn't even necessary to know how to read Thai, because most signs are in both Thai and English.
+This doesn't matter, because all young people have learned many years of English in school, and all people in the tourist industry including policemen, public servants, hotel and restaurant workers, and persons in the entertainment industries can speak passable survival English.
+It isn't even necessary to know how to read Thai because most signs are in both Thai and English.

-3. Ease In Getting A Retirement Visa:
+3. Ease of Getting A Retirement Visa:

 4. Good, Affordable Health Care: